PolyhedralDev/TerraDefaultConfig/wiki/pack_config.md

 more spread-out biomes. (a value of 1000 will become 0.001 internally)

 ### blend
 Biome blending options.
 These options configure whether to, and how much to blend biomes together at intersections.
+All of these are optional.
+If they are not included, the generator will not attempt to blend biomes (equivalent to `blend.enable` = `false`).
 * `enable` - Whether to blend biomes at all.
 * `frequency` - The frequency of the noise used to blend biomes.
 Higher values produce "messier" blends, with values 0.5 and above generally producing "random" scattered blending.
 Unlike the Biome choosing frequencies, this value corresponds